ansys/ansys-templates/doc/source/user_guide/templating.rst

 Adding a new template to a family
 ---------------------------------

-To add a new template to a family, first create a new template folder.
+To add a new template to a family, first create a new template directory.
 For example, ``src/ansys/templates/family_0/new_template``:

 .. code:: bash